 The University trains all health care professionals under the same learning environment.
 It is the belief of the University that such a training programme will reduce the current most unhealthy, unproductive and most disgraceful interprofessional squabbles characteristic of health care professionals in our country today.
 We expect you, as professionals graduating from this University to remain friendly, patriotic, relate well to each other and respect the ethics of your various professions.
 We want you to understand that the happiest persons on earth are those who know their limitations at all time and appreciate dignity for labour.
 A worthy team leader must have deep respect for members of the team and appreciate the fact that the best is achieved through cooperative work ethics rather that master-servant relationship.
 This is what this institution hopes to inculcate in all of you.
 I wish you all grow to make this a reality, at least for the sake of our country and our patients.

-It is therefore a great privilege for any student that finds him/her self in EKUMEDHSs, let me congratulate such lucky students in advance for such an opportunity.
+It is therefore a great privilege for any student that finds him/her self in EkoUNIMED, let me congratulate such lucky students in advance for such an opportunity.
 In particular, the pioneers of the great experiment in medical education, a mono-university of medicine in Nigeria.
-It is my hope and prayer that, in a few years’ time when the history is to be related, many of such students will be proud to identify themselves as one of the revolutionary students, and the school will be proud to bring them as a staff of EKUMEDHS.
+It is my hope and prayer that, in a few years’ time when the history is to be related, many of such students will be proud to identify themselves as one of the revolutionary students, and the school will be proud to bring them as a staff of EkoUNIMED.

 Arising from the above, how will any student or the parent feel should you s/he be asked to withdraw from studentship of this University?
-Involvement in any of the following will get any student expelled fast: Cultism, drug Abuse, sexual assault (rape) and examination malpractices.
+Involvement in any of the following will get any student expelled fast: Cultism, Drug Abuse, sexual assault (rape) and examination malpractices.
 It is also in the interest of our students to run away from smoking and alcohol abuse.
-You may wish to note that alcohol beverages will not be available in students’ cafeterias.
+You may wish to note that alcoholic beverages will not be available in students’ cafeterias.